B1ack2un/AstronetTESS/README.md

 ### Bazel Troubleshooting

-If there are more issues with installing Bazel that I can't cover, check [here](https://github.com/bazelbuild/bazel/issues) to see if your specific problem has been identified yet.
+If there are more issues with installing Bazel, check [here](https://github.com/bazelbuild/bazel/issues) to see if your specific problem has been identified yet.